DDQXZcp/VESC_application/sincos_encoder/readme.md

 float angle_tmp = (utils_fast_atan2(cos, sin) * 180.0 / M_PI + 170)*5;
 ~~~

-But still have not figure out why the drop is not sudden but gradually
+But still have not figure out why the drop is not sudden but gradually(There are 7 rise & fall of M3508)

 ## utils.h

-There is a fast arctan function, which will result in the sudden drop of the M3508 motor
+There is a fast arctan function, which should result in the sudden drop of the M3508 motor

 ~~~
 float utils_fast_atan2(float y, float x) {